asreview/paper-megameta-hyperparameter-training/README.md

 1. The process started with 3 different excel files containing ASReview output.

-2. In google Colab, upload and run the `cnn_training_script_for_use_in_google_colab.ipynb` file in found in the folder called `scripts`.
+2. In Google Colab, upload and run the `cnn_training_script_for_use_in_google_colab.ipynb` file in found in the folder called `scripts`.
 This file is used to optimize the CNNs for the later processing.